jrd261/exp-docs/_pages/developers/reference/player-app-sdk.md

 }
 ```

-Apps outside of any relative or absolute positioned parents will be full screen and stack on top of eachother.
-To bring an app into the flow of the DOM put the app inside of a relatively positioning container.
+Apps outside of any relative or absolute positioned parents will fill their parent and stack on top of eachother.
+To bring an app into the flow of the DOM put the app inside of a relatively positionined container.

 # App Launch Options